DataCognito/Daily-SQL-Challenges/README.md

 # Daily-SQL-Challenges
-Daily SQL challenges with clean solutions, and real-world analytical reasoning to strengthen hands-on data skills.
+A set of SQL challenges with clear solutions, and practical analytical insights.
+This repository helps me stay consistent and strengthen my SQL skills through real-world problem-solving practice.